 Integrating (\ref{6.20}) over $Y$ shows that the Euler characteristic of $Y$ is positive.
 By Perelman stability, $\cone(X_\infty) - \star$ is orientable, so $Y$ is a $2$-sphere.
-As an Alexandrov surface, the Alexandrov geometry on $Y$ comes from a Riemannian metric of the form $e^{2\phi} \dvol_{S^2}$ which is subharmonic in the sense of \cite[Section 7]{Reshetnyak (1993)}.
-As
+As an Alexandrov surface, the Alexandrov geometry on $Y$ comes from a Riemannian metric of the form $e^{2\phi} g_{S^2}$ which is subharmonic in the sense of \cite[Section 7]{Reshetnyak (1993)}.
+Equation (\ref{6.20}) becomes